SivanMehta/67-362-Big-Data-Analytics-Term-Project/README.md

 * Who is likely to sign a certain bill?
 * What type of bill would theoretically have the best chance of getting passed?

-As of right now, you can some preliminary data exploration by running one of the two following commands:
+As of right now, you can do some preliminary data exploration by running one of the two following commands:

 ```bash
 python summarize.py